tricolata/PlatformService/README.md

 # Microservices
-Two services.
-PlatformService & CommandService
+We are creating two services as microservice.
+PlatformService & CommandService.\
+Both will communicate via REST API & Rabbit MQ.\
+This app is PlatformService.
+CommandService is located at another repo.

 # PlatformServices
 - Function as an "Asset Register"